 When should you bring up the topic of cheating?

-What you do next is up to you, but at least you can talk to him knowing that you’ve weighed up the signs and options.
+If you feel like there are signs he’s cheating and you want to address it, what you do next is up to you.
+But at least you can talk to him knowing that you’ve weighed up the signs and options.
 If you do want to bring up the topic, Dr Spelman says the sooner you do it the better.
 She advises, “If you suspect, or have proof, that your partner is cheating on you, and you have no concerns about physical violence or abuse, then the sooner you raise the topic, the better.

 “Many relationships can and do recover after an episode of infidelity, but it can take a lot of hard work, forgiveness, and determination. “